Global Value Investors Program: Master Capital. Shape Markets. Build Enduring Value.NEW

 Module 5: System View — Economics for Asset Managers

 In London, participants explore the macroeconomic forces shaping global capital flows.
-The module examines monetary regimes, fiscal sustainability, inflation dynamics, geopolitical risk, currency systems, and regulatory shifts—integrating top-down awareness with bottom-up investment discipline.
+This module examines monetary regimes, fiscal sustainability, inflation dynamics, geopolitical risk, currency systems, and regulatory shifts—integrating top-down awareness with bottom-up investment discipline.

 • Interpret monetary and fiscal policy transmission